Dhanush0724/FeedBack_System/README.md

 # Run container
 docker run -d -p 8000:8000 feedback-backend

+# Now check the frontend link to access application running on : http://localhost:4200

+# Optinal if Docker not available
-In Case if you don't want to use docker
+In Case if you don't want to use docker skips the docker part and continue
 Install dependencies
 pip install -r requirements.txt